blab/zika-seq/protocols/README.md

 ### Bench protocols

-_Regardless of which platform you'll be sequencing on, you'll need to follow these first three protocols to generate two pools of ZIKV amplicons_
+Regardless of which platform you'll be sequencing on, you'll need to follow these first four protocols to generate two pools of ZIKV amplicons

 1. [Make primer pools](primer-pool-recipe.md) _Note: the first time you do this, make up multiple aliquots of the pools_
 2. [Viral RNA extraction](viral-rna-extraction.md)